 Standing switching instructions must include, inter alia, the rate of recurrence with which the switching should be executed, the Sub-Fund/s to switch out of, the Sub-Fund/s to switch into and the relevant amount/s.
 The Unitholders may give standing switching instructions based on, inter alia, the percentage increase/decrease of the Unit prices of the Sub-Fund/s from which they desire to switch into or out of, in order to have pre-planned switching of the Units held in one or more Sub-Funds into other Sub-Fund/s.
+Pre-Planned switching is available for the CHALLENGE Provident 1 Fund, CHALLENGE Provident 2 Fund, CHALLENGE Provident 3 Fund, CHALLENGE Provident 4 Fund and CHALLENGE Provident 5 Fund (the "CHALLENGE Provident Sub-Funds") based on, inter alia, the percentage increase/decrease of the Unit Prices of the relevant Sub-Funds.
+Subject to Unitholders switching instructions, pre-planned switching can be processed on the terms of, inter alia, the overall performance of the Unitholder's investment in one or more CHALLENGE Provident Sub-Funds resulting in Units being switched from one or more CHALLENGE Provident Sub-Funds into one or more CHALLENGE Provident Sub-Funds.
 Standing switching instructions can only be accepted where information/documentation required by the Administrator has been provided by the Unitholder and where the instructions from the Unitholder are clear and unambiguous.
 If, at any given, planned date, the Units value is less than expected/planned, standing switching instructions will be partially processed to the extent of the Units held by the Unitholder.
 Standing switching instructions cannot be processed if the Unitholder does not, at the date on which the switch is to be effected, hold Units in the Sub-Fund out of which the switch is to be made and standing switching instructions shall be considered revoked if, on 3 consecutive occasions, the Unitholder does not hold Units in the such Sub-Fund/s so no switch can take place.

-Standing switching instructions, unless differently required/stated by the Unitholders when setting up the instructions, shall remain valid until Unitholders inform the Manager, the Administrator or the Correspondent Bank/Paying Agents to revoke their standing switching instructions.
+Standing switching instructions, unless differently required/stated by the Unitholders when setting up the instructions, shall remain valid until Unitholders inform the Manager, the Administrator or the

+Correspondent Bank/Paying Agents to revoke their standing switching instructions.
 Unitholders may revoke their standing switching instructions free of charge.
 Single pre-planned switching instructions can be suspended (without revoking the switching standing instructions) as prescribed by the Manager and/or Distributor.
 Unitholders may, at any time, request standard switches on top of the pre-planned ones.